lttng/lttng-ust/README.md

 ### Optional dependencies

-Optional packages to build LTTng-tools man pages:
+Optional packages to build LTTng-ust man pages:

   - **[AsciiDoc](http://www.methods.co.nz/asciidoc/) >= 8.4.5**
     (previous versions may work, but were not tested)